cthoyt/cthoyt.github.io/_posts/2026/2026-03-25-standards.md

 groups that, at minimum, should be aware of what I'm working on.

 Many of us who are academic scientific software developers are doing it because of idealism, when there are often much better job prospects elsewhere.
-Many of us are proud of what we do, so it can hurt and be demotivating when this happens.
-This is why a snub can hurt and be demotivating, but
+We are proud of what we do, so it can hurt and be demotivating when this happens.

 > 1. Creating a standard nowadays takes 4 hours for an experienced developer